samphillips38/quantify-lite-frontend/README.md

 -   **Dynamic Savings Goals:** Users can add multiple savings goals, each with a specific amount and time horizon.
 -   **Interactive Results:** The results page displays a list of recommended investment accounts.
 Each item is clickable and redirects to the provider's website.
 -   **Data-Driven Visuals:** Each result includes details like the amount to invest, the account's AER, its term, and whether it's an ISA.
--   **Mock Data Mode:** A built-in toggle allows for frontend testing and demonstration without requiring a running backend.
 -   **Modern Design:** A sleek, responsive design with a pale pink and purple color scheme.

 ## How It Works